Do you want to become a teacher but don’t have the availability to study full-time? Achieve your dream while working another job or building skills!

 UNISA (Cape Town)

-- 6 to 8 hours per week for semester modules.
+• 6 to 8 hours per week for semester modules.

-- 4 to 6 hours per week for year modules.
+• 4 to 6 hours per week for year modules.

-The University of the Western Cape is located in Bellville, Cape Town and is home to more than 23 000 students who engage in undergraduate and postgraduate programmes.
+The University of the Western Cape (UWC) is located in Bellville, Cape Town and is home to more than 23 000 students who engage in undergraduate and postgraduate programmes.

-Their Faculty of Education currently offers a wide range of professional and academic programmes at undergraduate and postgraduate levels.
+UWC’s Faculty of Education currently offers a wide range of professional and academic programmes at undergraduate and postgraduate levels.

-They cover fields such as teacher education (both pre-service and in-service), adult education, higher education and vocational education.
+The University of the Western Cape’s teaching programmes cover fields such as teacher education (both pre-service and in-service), adult education, higher education and vocational education.

-These programmes are designed to develop the intellectual, academic and professional capacity of students in teaching and related professions.Â
+The teaching programmes offered by UWC are designed to develop the intellectual, academic and professional capacity of students in teaching and related professions.

 The fees start at R34 600 per programme.